 Probably not.
 I'm delighted that there continues to be so much reader enthusiasm for that series, but while those books are fresh to many of you, that's a world I haven't visited as a writer since 2014.
 At this time, those stories aren't fresh enough in my head for me to do the characters justice.

-What about more Oxford books?
+Will there be more Oxford books?

 What's the reading order for the Stiletto / Oxford series?
 Is it one series, or two?